What’s in this article

 Benefits of Registering a Trademark in Indonesia

-Indonesia is a country plagued by high rates of piracy, especially in relation to the patenting of goods and services.
+Indonesia is a country plagued by high rates of piracy, especially in the patenting of goods and services.
 Therefore, the registration of a trademark is an important step to be taken.

-Registration of a trademark allows the company to have its goods and services protected against claims of infringement by other parties.
-Should the owner of the trademark be involved in legal troubles, the owner may sometimes use the trademark registration to receive legal assistance.
+However, registration of a trademark allows the company to have its goods and services protected against claims of infringement by other parties.
+Hence, the owner of the trademark be involved in legal troubles, the owner may sometimes use the trademark registration to receive legal assistance.

 Furthermore, having a reputable and marketable trademark adds value to the company’s products or services.
 This is because the company can use this trademark to create a closer connection between the company and its customers.